IvoNet/ThingsAppTools/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Help wanted #

+If there is someone also interested in working on this project by for example making the python code better (unit testing?!) or by providing me with a great html/css/js look and feel for the GUI please feel free to fork this project and start participating!
+Or contact me if you have proven to be an active committer.

+If the guys from culterdcode are interested in my work and ideas please contact me.
+I would love to spar with you guys.
+As I'm an avid user of your product but I'm missing stuff!

+# Contact #

+I can be contacted here: http://www.ivonet.nl/home/contact